ocrdu/arduino-webinterface-sse/README.txt

-A test implementation of a web interface for an Arduino Nano 33 IoT based on SSE
+An implementation of a web interface for an Arduino Nano 33 IoT based on SSE

 This web interface communicates with the Arduino using GET/HEAD/POST requests in one direction, and SSE in the other direction.